 Monsoon Indian Cuisine

-Don’t sleep on the fabulous Indian food at Monsoon.
+Don’t sleep on the fabulous Indian food at Palm Springs’ longtime South Asian restaurant.
 Offering reasonable prices, a full lunch buffet, and lots of options for vegetarians, drop by this Palm Springs restaurant for standards like samosas, chicken tikka masala, and palak paneer.

 Chef Tanya's Kitchen

-Tanya Petrovna’s bastion of meatless fare is hidden away in a sleepy strip mall.
-This takeout-only spot offers a selection of sides, such as an eggless egg salad, smoked chicken pasta, and Moroccan-roasted cauliflower, while heartier offerings include entree-sized salads, sandwiches, and tempeh burgers.
-Over the past few years, Petrovna has rejiggered the small space to become a mini-market with produce, bottled dressings, house-made seitan-based deli meats, take-and-bake lasagna, and plenty of plant-based desserts.
+This takeout-only plant-based spot offers a selection of sides, such as an eggless egg salad, smoked chicken pasta, and Moroccan-roasted cauliflower, while heartier offerings include entree-sized salads, sandwiches, and tempeh burgers.

-While the shop itself isn’t much to experience, the value of Perfect Pint comes from its flavored creations.
-Here the churned custards are crafted with love and attention to detail, with options like apricot cobbler, a gluten-free horchata mazapan, and refreshing iterations like a lemon blackberry streusel.
-Check Perfect Pint’s website for where to pick up pints on the go around the greater Valley, to take home and enjoy in peace.
+At the Perfect Pint, the churned custards are crafted with attention to detail.
+Try the apricot cobbler, gluten-free horchata marzipan, or refreshing lemon blackberry streusel.
+Check Perfect Pint’s website for where to pick up pints on the go around the greater Coachella Valley.